Coco Gordon-Moore: Kim Gordon And Thurston Moore’s Daughter Appears In ‘PAPER’ Mag

 Coco Gordon-Moore is the 23-year-old daughter of Sonic Youth’s Kim Gordon and Thurston Moore.
-The Gen X-er has accomplished a lot in her time including modeling on runways for Eckhaus Latta, publishing multiple chapbooks, being the face of major brand campaigns like MadeMe’s X’Girl, and has even graduated with a BFA from the School of the Art Institute of Chicago.
+The Gen X-er has accomplished a lot in her time, including modeling on runways for Eckhaus Latta, publishing multiple chapbooks, being the face of major brand campaigns like MadeMe’s X’Girl, and has even graduated with a BFA from the School of the Art Institute of Chicago.
 Now, Coco wants to use her platform to create change in the world, according to PAPER.

 Moore’s newest projects combine politics and art.
 Coco’s work focuses on the “intersection of sexual violence, gender, and desire,” according to PAPER magazine.
 Proceeds from Coco’s hard work have helped various organizations like Women of Color Against Violence, Massachusetts Bail Fund, and No Means No.

 Coco Moore revealed that she has made an effort to read writers that are women of color.
 In addition to this, she sells her work on a sliding scale to make sure it’s accessible to all.
-Moore said that she doesn’t understand the art world, particularly, when an artist sell paintings for $100,000
+Moore said that she doesn’t understand the art world, particularly, when an artist sells paintings for $100,000.

 “The work I make is for women first and foremost, so I want to make my work affordable for them, especially low-income women.”